-- 6.1 Plan Accounts and Allocation of Contributions . - (a) The Plan Administrator shall establish one or more of the following Accounts as necessary for each Participant (or Eligible Employee, as the case may be): - (1) Salary Deferral Account - (2) Supplemental Account - (3) Profit Sharing Account - (4) Rollover Account - (5) Matching Account - (6) Catch-Up Account - (7) After-Tax Account - (b) The Plan Administrator shall allocate contributions among a Participant's Accounts as follows: - (1) Salary Deferral Contributions shall be allocated to the Participant's Salary Deferral Account. - (2) Supplemental Contributions shall be allocated to the Participant's Supplemental Account. - (3) Profit Sharing Contributions shall be allocated to the Participant's Profit Sharing Account. - (4) Rollover Contributions shall be allocated to the Participant's Rollover Account. - (5) Matching Contributions shall be allocated to the Participant's Matching Account. - (6) Catch-Up Contributions shall be allocated to the Participant's Catch-Up Account. - (7) After-Tax Contributions shall be allocated to the Participant's After-Tax Account. - (c) The Plan Administrator shall create and maintain a Forfeiture Account in the event that such an Account is required pursuant to Article VIII.

-- (d) The Plan Administrator shall create and maintain an Expense Account to which shall be credited the annual administrative fee charged to Participant Accounts pursuant to Section 6.4. - (e) The Plan Administrator may delegate the responsibility for the maintenance of the Accounts to a record keeper.
+- 6.1 Plan Accounts and Allocation of Contributions. - (a) The Plan Administrator shall establish one or more of the following Accounts as necessary for each Participant (or Eligible Employee, as the case may be): - (1) Salary Deferral Account - (2) Supplemental Account - (3) Profit Sharing Account - (4) Rollover Account - (5) Matching Account - (b) The Plan Administrator shall allocate contributions among a Participant's Accounts as follows: - (1) Salary Deferral Contributions and Catch-Up Contributions shall be allocated to the Participant's Salary Deferral Account. - (2) Supplemental Contributions shall be allocated to the Participant's Supplemental Account. - (3) Profit Sharing Contributions shall be allocated to the Participant's Profit Sharing Account. - (4) Rollover Contributions shall be allocated to the Participant's Rollover Account. - (5) Matching Contributions shall be allocated to the Participant's Matching Account. - (c) The Plan Administrator shall create and maintain a Forfeiture Account in the event that such an Account is required pursuant to Article VIII. - (d) The Plan Administrator shall create and maintain an Expense Account to which shall be credited the annual administrative fee charged to Participant Accounts pursuant to Section 6.4. - (e) The Plan Administrator may delegate the responsibility for the maintenance of the Accounts to a record keeper.